ImagineBrkr/web-novel-scraper/docs/source/tutorial.rst

 .. code-block:: bash

    # Create a novel from a local HTML file
-   web-novel-scrapper create-novel --title "Novel 1" \
+   web-novel-scraper create-novel --title "Novel 1" \
        --toc-html "novela_1_toc.html" \
        --host "novelbin.me"

-By default, the novel is saved to ``%AppData%/ImagineBrkr/web-novel-scrapper`` (on Windows).
+By default, the novel is saved to ``%AppData%/ImagineBrkr/web-novel-scraper`` (on Windows).
 You can specify a different directory with the ``--novel-base-dir`` option or set an environment variable:

 .. code-block:: bash

    # Store the novel in a custom directory
-   web-novel-scrapper create-novel --title "Novel 1" \
+   web-novel-scraper create-novel --title "Novel 1" \
        --toc-main-url "https://novelbin.me/novela-1" \
        --novel-base-dir "D:/novelas"

    # Or set the environment variable instead:
-   export SCRAPPER_BASE_DATA_DIR=D:/novelas
+   export SCRAPER_BASE_DATA_DIR=D:/novelas

 .. note::